 Sharyn needed a solution which provided her with access to native French speakers, allowing her to build her conversational skills and confidence, at an affordable price per lesson.
-Despite living in Australia, by using Verbalplanet, Sharyn was able to learn online using Skype and take classes with a native French tutor living in France, giving an authentic feel to her studies.
+Despite living in Australia, by using Verbalplanet, Sharyn was able to learn online and take classes with a native French tutor living in France, giving an authentic feel to her studies.

 Initially I started learning French as I dreamed of travel and speaking with the locals.
 Now I study as I love the challenge and seeing my progress.

 With young children at home my world often revolves around these little people.
 Learning French is something I do for me.
 I enjoy being able to read the French news and listen to French media, it has opened up another world.

 Previously I attended classes, however getting away from home became difficult so I continued studying at home with books.
 I started looking for a tutor to improve my conversation, however that option was expensive and not available unless I lived close to the city.